-I saw this picture at the thrift store and I hesitated because, as I have mentioned before, I have read many posts about the “wrongness” of celebrating adoption.
+I love the thrift store and the amazing things I sometimes find.
+The other day, I saw this picture.
+I hesitated because, as I have mentioned before, I have read many posts about the “wrongness” of celebrating adoption.

 I have read about how it can be a tragedy for the biological connections.
 How adoption means loss because you’re not where you were “supposed” to be.
 So I wondered if I’d be judged if I posted it in a blog post.